dionwang88/cs542database/README.md

 attribute\_info\_Pair\:
 >Pair\<int attribute\_type, int attribute\_length\>

-###Relation
+#### Table Metadata transformation
+We add two more functions in IndexHelper to transform the physical metadata into memory, and from memory back to physical as well.

+bytesToTabMeta()
+Load table metadata from metadata byte array.
+This function needs to identify the correct metadata, which could be mixed with index metadata. tabMateToBytes()
+Return metadata array of table metadata, than when we write metadata into db file, this returned array will concat with index metadata.
+##Relation And DbManager
-For now, we assumed that we only have one relation in our database.
+For now, we assumed that we **only have one relation** in our database.
 We will add relation class in the future project.

-###Index
+In other word, we don't have relation class now, and all the interface are under the class DBManager.
+We will finish this part in the next project.
+##Index
 Based on the project 1, we add three methods to realize the indexing mechanism.
 #### put
 #### get